 Evolution Of The Beloved GIFs

-CompuServe developers that developed GIFs in 1987 had no idea that there hack to compress images will become an internet phenomenon.
+CompuServe developers developed GIFs in 1987, they had no idea that their hack to compress images will become an internet phenomenon.

 The Ghost Of GIFs Past

 People keep saying that bring the 90's back those were the good old days.
 But when it comes to the internet we are better off.

 Flashy designs, websites with loud wallpapers, and unreadable fonts ruled the 90's internet.
 The website under construction signs of the '90s and other little animated icons was how an average user of the internet got introduced to the GIFs.

 Netscape, an early web browser that was popular in 1994-1995, was quite critical in the journey of GIFs.
 It was the first browser to introduce interactive images.
 Its 2.0 version, released in 1995 supported the GIF format making use of GIFs easy and accessible.

 Another reason why the use of GIFs took off was that these files took up teeny-tiny space on your hard drive.
 And also required minuscule bandwidth to download.

 Then came the early viral images like the "Dancing Baby".
 They laid the path leading for the future GIF explosion.

 The “Baby Cha-Cha,” which began its life as a video in 1996 didn't go viral until its GIF came out a year later.